yzhaoyu/sdk/docs/InsertWebBlockRequest.md

 ### NewInsertWebBlockRequest

-`func NewInsertWebBlockRequest(location Location, addonID string, anchorID string, originalURL string, embedURL string, addonType int32, ) *InsertWebBlockRequest`
+`func NewInsertWebBlockRequest(location Location, addonID string, anchorID string, originalURL string, embedURL string, addonType string, ) *InsertWebBlockRequest`

 NewInsertWebBlockRequest instantiates a new InsertWebBlockRequest object This constructor will assign default values to properties that have it defined,